 3. Is fish good during the first trimester?

-In a study done in Spain between 2004 and 2008, consumption of fish in early pregnancy showed higher cognitive test scores and fewer autism-spectrum traits in children (13).
+In a study done in Spain between 2004 and 2008, consumption of fish in early pregnancy showed higher cognitive test scores and fewer autism-spectrumiXA neurological condition that causes developmental disorders affecting how one learns, communicates, and interacts traits in children (13).

 4. Is overeating fish bad for pregnancy?